-A method is presented for formulating and numerically integrating ordinary differential equations (ODEs) of motion for holonomically constrained multibody systems.
-Tangent space coordinates are defined as independent generalized coordinates that serve as state variables in the formulation, yielding ODEs of motion.
-Orthogonal dependent coordinates are used to enforce kinematic constraints at position, velocity, and acceleration levels.
-Criteria that assure accuracy of constraint satisfaction and well conditioning of the reduced mass matrix in the equations of motion are used as the basis for redefining local coordinates on the constraint manifold, as needed, transparent to the user and at minimal computational cost.
-The formulation is developed for holonomically constrained multibody models that are based on essentially any form of generalized coordinates.
-A spinning top with Euler parameter orientation coordinates is used as a model problem to analytically reduce Euler's equations of motion to ODEs.
-Numerical results using a fourth-order Nystrom integrator verify that accurate results are obtained, satisfying position, velocity, and acceleration constraints to computer precision.
-A computational algorithm for implementing the approach with state-of-the-art explicit numerical integrators is presented and used in solution of three examples, one planar and two spatial.
-Performance of the method in satisfying all three forms of kinematic constraint, based on error tolerances embedded in the formulation, is verified.
+A method is presented for formulating and numerically integrating ordinary differential equations of motion for nonholonomically constrained multibody systems.
+Tangent space coordinates are defined in configuration and velocity spaces as independent generalized coordinates that serve as state variables in the formulation, yielding ordinary differential equations of motion.
+Orthogonal-dependent coordinates and velocities are used to enforce constraints at position, velocity, and acceleration levels.
+Criteria that assure accuracy of constraint satisfaction and well conditioning of the reduced mass matrix in the equations of motion are used as the basis for updating local coordinates on configuration and velocity constraint manifolds, transparent to the user and at minimal computational cost.
+The formulation is developed for multibody systems with nonlinear holonomic constraints and nonholonomic constraints that are linear in velocity coordinates and nonlinear in configuration coordinates.
+A computational algorithm for implementing the approach is presented and used in the solution of three examples: one planar and two spatial.
+Numerical results using a fifth-order Runge–Kutta–Fehlberg explicit integrator verify that accurate results are obtained, satisfying all the three forms of kinematic constraint, to within error tolerances that are embedded in the formulation.

-An Ordinary Differential Equation Formulation for Multibody Dynamics: Holonomic Constraints
+An Ordinary Differential Equation Formulation for Multibody Dynamics: Nonholonomic Constraints

-Contributed by the Computers and Information Division of ASME for publication in the JOURNAL OF COMPUTING AND INFORMATION SCIENCE IN ENGINEERING.
-Manuscript received November 6, 2015; final manuscript received March 15, 2016; published online May 3, 2016.
+Contributed by the Design Engineering Division of ASME for publication in the JOURNAL OF COMPUTING AND INFORMATION SCIENCE IN ENGINEERING.
+Manuscript received June 7, 2016; final manuscript received August 4, 2016; published online November 7, 2016.
 Editor: Bahram Ravani.

 - Views Icon Views